Daily sanctions checks with

 - Information security: ISO 27001 certified data centres in compliance with FINMA requirements

-- Object lock: Uploaded documentary evidence is protected from any alteration on network level
+- Object lock: Uploaded records are protected from any alteration on network level

 - Malware detection when uploading files

-- Ransomware protection: Regular 3-2-1 offline, offsite backups on magnetic tape in Switzerland
+- Ransomware protection: Regular 3-2-1 offline, offsite backup of your data and documents in Switzerland

 Related reading